 The Darn Tough Full Cushion is our Editors' Choice award winner for men.
 This full-length Merino-blend hiking sock is best for adventuring during the Fall, Spring, and Winter months in cold to warm temperatures.
 Its performance extends to all types of weather conditions including cold and wet to sunny and dry.

-A look at the Full Cushion, our Editors' Choice pick for men.
+A look at the Darn Tough Full Cushion, our Editors' Choice that is built specifically for both men and women.

 This Editors' Choice is streamlined to fit like a lightweight sock but with mid-weight cushion.
 The forefoot and heel feature a little more extra to help provide more comfort in areas of high use - but not too much that the fabric can't breathe.